 Section 1.
 The duration of the State Party shall be Perpetual, unless disbanded by the National Libertarian Party.

 ARTICLE III: PURPOSE

 Section 1.
-The State Party shall exist to serve as the officially affiliated state party of National Party in the state of Kentucky.
+The State Party shall exist to serve as the officially chartered state party of the National Party in the state of Kentucky.